Syniverse/Messaging-Python/README.md

 # Some examples

-## Listing Sender Id's
+## Listing Sender Ids
-If you want to list available Sender Id's, it can be done as easy as:
+If you want to list available Sender Ids, it can be done as easy as:
 ```python
 def list_senderids(api, config):
     # Construct an instance of the authentication object